bytefish/bytefish.de/blog/hibernate_envers_versioning_and_auditing.md

 ### Creating the Database ###

-First of all create the user ``philipp`` for connecting to the databases:
+First of all create the user ``philipp`` for connecting to the database:

 ```
 PS C:\Users\philipp> psql -U postgres